KDE/digikam-doc/main_window/image_view.rst

     The digiKam Main Window Preview Mode

 Each time digiKam starts, the zoom in Preview mode will be adjusted to allow the image to have as much space as possible.
 The zoom control in the status bar controls the size of thumbnails in thumbnail mode, and the size of the Preview image in Preview mode.
 When zoom is used in Preview mode, a zoom mark appears at the bottom right of the windows at the intersection of the scroll bars.
-Clicking on the zoom mark will bring up small display with the overall image and an inset red rectangle representing the viewed portion of the image.
+Clicking on the zoom mark will bring up a small display with the overall image and an inset red rectangle representing the viewed portion of the image.
 Drag the mouse over the displayed image to move the view port to where you want and release the mouse.
 This same tool is also available in the Light Table and Image Editor.

 .. figure:: images/mainwindow_preview_zoomed_locator.webp